hifirworks/hifir/libhifir/tests/README.md

 Note that if `PREFIX` is specified, then we assume  that `libhifir.h` and `libhifir.so` locate at `PREFIX/include` and `PREFIX/lib`, respectively.

-## Running Examples ##
+## Running Examples/Tests ##

-Simply execute the compiled programs to run different examples.
+Simply execute the compiled programs to run different examples/tests.